 Here we have a simple list of names.
-In addition to names, we have a column for birthday, a column for age, and a column for legal status.
+In addition to names, we have a column for birthdate, a column for age, and a column for legal status.

 We've covered this before, but whenever you inherit a new worksheet, make sure you understand first where the formulas are.
-You can can do this quickly by using goto special > formulas.
+You can do this quickly by using Go To Special > Formulas.

 You can see that both Age and Status are calculated values.

 In general, it's easier to debug a formula in the formula bar.
-And you may want to expand the formula bar to give yourself more room to work.
+And you may want to expand the formula bar to give yourself more space to work.

-Although you can parts of the formula manually, the function tooltip makes it much easier to select things precisely.
+Although you can select parts of the formula manually, the Function Tooltip makes it much easier to select things precisely.

 To display the tooltip, click directly on or inside any function.
 For example, when we click anywhere inside the IF function, we see its three arguments listed in the tooltip, and we can simply click to select each argument in the formula.

-Once an argument is selected, press the F9 key to evaluate.
-In this case, H5 evaluates to "Minor", H6 evaluates to "Adult", and the logical test evaluates to FALSE, since Michael is only 12 years old.
+Once you have an argument selected, press the F9 key to evaluate.
+In this case, H5 evaluates to "Minor", H6 evaluates to "Adult", and the logical test evaluates to FALSE since Michael is only 12 years old.

 Pay attention to your selection before you press F9.
-If the cursor is outside the last set of parentheses, you'll see only the final result of the formula when you use F9.
+If the cursor is outside the last set of parentheses, or if nothing is selected, you'll see only the final result of the formula when you use F9.
 Again, press Escape to exit without making changes.